 A good student with a photographic memory, he was accepted to study law.
 Just days before starting, he was pronounced dead at the scene of a car crash.
 At the morgue, while his parents were identifying the body, his mother detected a glimmer of life.
 He was then hospitalized with little hope of recovery.
 John did regain consciousness from the coma, but after six weeks, he was still paralyzed.
 Against John’s wishes, his parents took John to a chiropractor.
 To his amazement, the next week he resumed his job at the lumber mill.

 But the accident had ruined his photographic memory.
 He had frequent bouts of amnesia.
 Nothing seemed to help.
 In his studying he came across advise that told him he needed to eat meat sparingly, eat fruits, grains and nuts in their seasons.
 A proper diet.

 The words rang true and by 1939 he’d developed a stringent diet of fresh fruits and vegetables.
-As he changed his diet, he noticed his rheumatism changed.
-With the full diet, he suffered little from the disease.
+As he changed his diet, he noticed his health improved.
+With the full diet, he suffered little from the ailments that had plagued him.
 When he used processed flour, he soon had to use a cane.
 If he ate refined sugars, he had to use a wheel chair.
 When he included red meats, he’d find himself confined to bed.

-Soon he immersed himself in studies of plants and how they could be used by humans for medicinal purposes.
+Soon he immersed himself in studies of plants and how they could be used by humans.
 In the meantime he married and began a family.
 Then came the war.
 At age 35 he was drafted into the Army.
 The Army sent him to a mid-west infirmary where he tried to help soldiers with his herbal formulas that he’d been creating, but was prohibited by the officer in charge.